vortexntnu/embedded-learning-period/task6/README.md

 Since we in task7 will use EIC, I recommend Configuring the clock for EIC (External interrupt controller)

 ---
+## Before you read

+This example shows clock configuration for the SAMC21 series.
+However since we under the learning period will use the SAMEx series, a **clock.c** file is added under the task6 directory.
+This file can be copied and used in your code without any changes.
+However peripheral clock still need to be configured.
+The logic still applies and I would still recommend studying the code and explanations below

+---

 ## 1. Why Clocks Matter